 Determining Community Property Versus Sole and Separation Property in an Arizona Divorce

 The process of getting a divorce involves the division of assets and earnings between the married couple.
 Property settlements are just one issue that has to be resolved in the divorce process.
-In Arizona, property is categorized as either separate or community property and it will be divided accordingly.
+In Arizona, the property is categorized as either separate or community property and it will be divided accordingly.
 If the property is deemed as separate, the owner will keep that property after the marriage, and it will not be split.
 Dividing community property, however, is when property settlements can become time-consuming and complicated.
 Both spouses equally own this category of assets, so in a divorce, it has to be divided as such.

 Determining Community v Sole and Separation Property in AZ | Add It All Up